mbabramo/ACESim4/ReadMe.txt

 To print the game tree, set EvolutionSettings.PrintGameTree = true and EvolutionSettings.PrintedGameTreeIncludesInformationSetData = true.
 Then, you will want to run only a single model.
 Thus, set the startup project to ACESimConsole.
 In LitigGameOptionsGenerator.cs, you can change LitigGameChoice to LitigGameOptionSetChoices.SuperSimple, which is the very simple game with just 2 levels of litigation quality, 2 levels of signals, and 2 levels of offers.
 If you want to print only part of the diagram, change Exclusions in LitigGameDefinition.cs to TreeDiagramExclusions.BeginningOfGame or TreeDiagramExclusions.EndOfGame.

+To run the information set pressure analysis, set ACESimConsole as the startup project.
+Then set LitigGameChoice in LitigGameOptionsGenerator to LitigGameOptionSetChoices.BritishRuleZeroMultiplier.
+Set EvolutionSettings.IdentifyPressureOnInformationSets = true.

 Overview of code

 This repository contains code for applying a number of different approaches to solving extensive-form games and in particular different versions of a litigation game.